10 Times Demi Moore Looked Smokin’ Hot On The Red Carpet

 Demi Moore is back on track.
 After a period of time marked by depression, substance use, relationship issues, and a spiraling career, the 56-year-old now has a new book and new movie coming out.
 Her memoir, Inside Out, hits bookstore shelves next week, and last night, she stepped out on the red carpet for the premiere of her latest film, Corporate Animals.

 For a few years in the early 2010s, Moore’s life was spiraling out of control, according to some of her friends and family.
-In 2012, she split from her third husband, Ashton Kutcher, and soon began suffering from mental health and substance-abuse issues.
-These issues lead to fall-outs with her family, particularly her daughters.
+In 2012, she split from her third husband, Ashton Kutcher, and soon began suffering from mental health and substance abuse issues.
+These issues led to fallouts with her family, particularly her daughters.

 “She was really struggling mentally and didn’t take care of herself,” an anonymous source told People Magazine.

-In a 2012 incident, Moore got sick after smoking synthetic marijuana and inhaling nitruous oxide, and was rushed to the hospital.
+In a 2012 incident, Moore got sick after smoking synthetic marijuana and inhaling nitrous oxide and was rushed to the hospital.

-These past few years, however, the actress has been working on putting herself back together.
+These past few years, however, the actress has been working to put herself back together.
 This rebuilding has included repairing her relationships with her kids and getting her career back on track.

-In honor of Moore’s re-invention (and the release of her memoir slated for September 24), here are 10 times that she looked absolutely smokin’ hot on the red carpet.
+In honor of Moore’s reinvention (and the release of her memoir slated for September 24), here are 10 times that she looked absolutely smokin’ hot on the red carpet.

 In Versace At The 82nd Academy Awards